 A company with the scope of Daimler Trucks North America demands a leadership team with global expertise in all areas of the business.
 Finance, technology, marketing, human resources and more are all accounted for with the most qualified and experienced people at the helm.
 Their guidance, however, would mean nothing without the dedicated team of individuals motivated to reach their goals.

-As President and Chief Executive Officer since June 2009, Martin Daum has leadership and visionary responsibility for DTNA and its affiliated companies—Freightliner Trucks, Western Star Trucks, Thomas Built Buses, Freightliner Custom Chassis Corporation and Detroit Diesel Corporation.
+Effective April 1, 2017, Roger Nielsen has been appointed President and Chief Executive Officer of Daimler Trucks North America and its affiliated companies Freightliner Trucks, Western Star Trucks, Thomas Built Buses, Freightliner Custom Chassis Corporation and Detroit Diesel Corporation.

 As Senior Vice President of Engineering and Technology, Dr. Wilfried Achenbach is responsible for all DTNA engineering activities for Freightliner and Western Star models.
 He oversees product and custom engineering, which consist of design, test, styling, analysis, compliance and planning functions.